naina250/Airbnb-Analysis-Dashboard/README.md

 ![Airbnb Dashboard](Airbnb_Dashboard_Image.png)

-Or you can visit my **Tableau Public** profile for better visibility.
+Or you can visit my **Tableau Public** profile for dynamic visibility.
 Link is given in the Bio!

 ---